vibbits/snpeffect/README.md

   java -jar <snpEff>/snpEff.jar download hg38
 ```

 It is highly recommended to repair the PDB structures (energy minimization of the side chains) before you do any modelling with FoldX.
-You can repair the structures using the RepairPDB function in FoldX:
+You can repair the structures using the RepairPDB function in FoldX.
+It can be run from the command line:
 ```
   <foldxdir>/FoldX --command=RepairPDB --pdb=RP.pdb
 ```